jordanknapp00/Playlist-Manager/README.md

 ### Adding Albums

 As mentioned above, this step is not technically necessary.
 Clicking the "Add Album(s) From a Band" button will pull up that dialog.
 It consists of a dropdown and two text boxes.
 The dropdown will contain all the bands in the current playlist.
 Select the band you wish to add albums to.
 In the left text box, enter the names of all the albums you want to add from this band, with each album going on its own line.
-In the right text box, enter the corresponding year that each album was released.
-At this time, it is necessary to enter a year for every album.
-In the future, this stipulation may be removed.
-Once all the data has been entered, click the "Add" button.
+In the right text box, you can enter the corresponding year that each album was released, though this is not necessary.

 ### Adding Songs

 The Add Songs dialog consists of two dropdowns and two text boxes.
 The left dropdown will contain all the bands that are part of the current playlist.
 Once a band is selected, the right dropdown will contain all of that band's albums that have been added to the playlist.
 Note the "N/A" album is part of every band, but it will only show up in the table if songs have been added to it.
 Once an album is selected, enter each song you wish to add on its own line in the left text box.
-Then enter the corresponding track numbers on the album for each song.
-Again, this is currently a necessary step, but the requirement may be removed in the future.
-Another possible addition in the future is automatic sequential numbering, in which each song is numbered from 1 to *n*, with *n* being the number of songs you've entered.
-But for now, entering numbers manually is required.
+Corresponding track numbers can be entered in the right text box, or you can check the "Add Track Numbers Sequentially" checkbox to number each song from 1 to *n*, with *n* being the number of songs you've entered.
+Or you can leave the box blank and not deal with track numbers at all.

 ### Modifying Data

 Bands, albums, and songs all have their own distinct modifiying dialogs, accessed with the buttons to the right of the "Add" buttons on the main menu.
 The modifying dialogs allow adding tags to a band, album, or song, as well as marking bands, albums, or songs as favorites.
 Tags can be applied to all units above or below the current one.
 For example, tags you enter for a band can also be applied to all its albums.
 Tags applied to an album can be added to all its songs, as well as the band that it belongs to, and so on.
+Years for albums and track numbers for songs can be changed here as well.

-It is also in these menus that bands, albums, and songs can be deleted from a playlist.
+Finally, it is in these menus that bands, albums, and songs can be deleted from a playlist.
 Deleting a band will remove all of its albums, and deleting an album will remove all of its songs.

 ### Querying Data